scriptorron/indi_pylibcamera/README.md

 Many clients load "Config #1" automatically.
 If you do not want this you must purge "Config #1".

 Not all driver settings will be stored.
 For instance all settings which trigger an action (like "Connect", "Expose" and "Abort") will not be stored and load.
-Also "Scope Location", "Eq.
+Also, "Scope Location" (your place on earth), "Eq.
 Coordinates" (the scope pointing coordinates) and "Pier Side" will not be stored and loaded because these will typically set by snooping the mount driver.
 Telescope focal length and aperture are stored but get overwritten immediately by client (EKOS) when snooping.
+Generally all settings coming from client (EKOS) will overwrite settings you loaded previously from a configuration file.

 To save and load configurations you must be connected to a camera.
 The configuration will only be valid for this particular camera.
 It is not recommended to load a configuration which was saved for a different type